 where

-$\phi$ is the phase of the local oscillator in a balanced homodyne detector (BHD) setup (blocking the path to detector $\mathrm{D}_I$ in Fig. \ref{fig:chdsetup}), $\eta$ is a combined collection and detection efficiency, and the dots $::$ state that the operators must follow time and normal orderings.
-This is also an incoherent spectrum as it depends on the field fluctuations.
-In fact, the phase-dependent and the phase-independent spectra are related as \cite{RiCa88},
+$\phi$ is the phase of the local oscillator in a BHD setup (that is, blocking the path to detector $\mathrm{D}_I$ in Fig. \ref{fig:chdsetup}), $\eta$ is a combined collection and detection efficiency, and the dots $::$ indicate that the operators must follow time and normal orderings.
+This is an incoherent spectrum as it depends on the field fluctuations.
+In fact, the phase-dependent and the phase-independent spectra are related as \cite{RiCa88}